 The real game-changer happened around 2018-2020 with the introduction of neural networks and deep learning.
 These systems started to actually understand language context rather than just applying fixed rules.
 But even then, they were far from perfect.

 The technology has evolved so rapidly that even professional editors are incorporating AI tools into their workflows.
 It's not replacing human judgment—it's enhancing it.
+Many publishing houses now require their editors to use grammar AI as a first pass before human review, which has increased overall editing efficiency by over 60%.

 One of the biggest reasons for the massive adoption we're seeing?
 You don't need to copy-paste your text into some website anymore.
 Ain't nobody got time for that!